e271828e/Flight.jl/docs/notes/design/framework_spec.md

 satisfying its equations.

-**`at` lifts to problems in five lines.** Every field of a problem is either condition-producing (path-relative) or path-free — [§14.7][s14-7]'s rule that residual math sees only the gathered NamedTuple pays off here:
+**`at` lifts to problems in five lines.** Every field of a problem is either condition-producing (path-relative) or path-free — the rule that residual math sees only the gathered NamedTuple ([§14.7][s14-7]) pays off here:

 ```julia
 at(prefix::String, p::TrimProblem) = TrimProblem(